davidbau/ganseeing/README.md

 ## Mode-dropping and the problem of visualizing omissions

-We visualizing the omissions of an image generator in two ways.
+We visualize the omissions of an image generator in two ways.

-   1. We visualize omissions within the *distribution* of images.
+   1. We identify omissions within the *distribution* of images.
-   2. We visualize omissions within *individual* images.
+   2. We identify omissions within *individual* images.

 ## Seeing omissions in the distribution